D-Justice/CompatabL/README.md

 # CompatabL

-A React Tinder like application
+A React Tinder like web-application